 New Enforcement Measures to Address Unsanctioned House and Street Parties

 I expect every resident to abide by these rules.
 Whether you’ve lived in Kingston for decades or you’re here for 8 months, we all have the same rights and the same responsibilities.
 That’s why there will be strict enforcement and steep fines for anyone that chooses to violate these public health rules.
-Fines start at $500 and for repeat offences, or for anyone hosting a house party that violates public health rules, you could be liable for a fine of up to $100,000.
+Fines start at $500 and for repeat offences, or for anyone hosting a house party that violates public health rules, they are liable for a fine of a minimum of $10,000.
 We’ve made important changes to our nuisance party bylaw and our noise bylaws to give our enforcement officers the tools they need to protect our community.
 I encourage you to familiarize yourself with these changes at the link below.
 Now is the time to work together and take care of one another.
 That’s what a community is all about.